cmayron/Legal-Calculus/README.md

 Designs the blueprint.
 No drafting.
 Must query deep research
-Copilot Pro on desktop best
+GitHub Copilot Pro on desktop best for repository access to help getting the best blueprint
 ---

 ## **2. Builder AI**